robscotts4rb/S4RB-Open/README.md

 Open http://localhost:4567 in your web browser
 ```

-## <a name="angular">JavaScript with Angular 2</a>
+## <a name="angular">JavaScript with Angular</a>
-The JavaScript with Angular 2 can be hosted locally using the following commands:
+The JavaScript with Angular can be hosted locally using the following commands:
 ```shell
 $ cd Angular
 ```